tkashem/echo-api/README.md

 ## Objective

-This repo is a "draft" reference for presentation, application or a task layer component.
+This repo is a "draft" reference for how we can write an HTTP service in Go.
 The goal is to demonstrate how the production code and tests are physically structured and logically separated.
 The primary objective of the conventions followed here are -

 * Clearly defined physical structures of code.
 * Maintain clear separation of concerns among different layers of code within a component.
 For example we want to  maintain a defined interface among different business layers (transport, business logic or data layer if applicable) for a component.
 No layer should have access to internal state or logic of any other layer.
 The communication between two layers must be gated via well defined interface so that each layer is testable independently.